Yaroslavl: Population

 The share of Yaroslavl in the population of the region is 47.88%.
-Population density: 2805.05 people. per km².
+Population density: 2805.05 people. per km2.

 Demographics

 Politics

 The local government of Yaroslavl consists of the Mayoralty, the head of which is the mayor, and the Municipal Council, the members of which may cast votes at council meetings.

 The mayoralty plays the role of the executive in the city's municipal administration.
 The mayor is elected by the city's electorate for four years in a direct election.

 Between December 1991 and April 2012 this office has been held by Viktor Volonchunas, a member of the United Russia party.

 In April 2012, Yevgeny Urlashov was elected the new mayor.
 However, on July 3, 2013, he was detained by police on charges of bribery extortion.
 On July 18, 2013, he was officially removed from his post and replaced with acting mayor Alexander Nechayev.

+On November 7, 2022 Artyom Vladimirovich Molchanov was elected as the new mayor of the city.

 The Municipal Council of the city makes up the administration's legislative branch, thus effectively making it a city 'parliament' or city duma.
 The municipal council is made up of 36 elected members, who represent a certain district of the city for a four-year term.
 In the regular meetings of the municipal council, problems facing the city are discussed, and annually the city's budget is drawn up.
 The council also has a court of audit and four standing committees.

 Each of the city's six districts has its own district administration, all of which are ultimately part of the city's administration.